tembo-io/clerk_fdw/README.md

 );
 ```

-NOTE: There is a 0.5 second sleep timer between each request so that we do not overload clerk servers.
-The reponse might take a while and it is reccomended that you store the information in a local table for quick access.
+NOTE: There is a 0.5-second sleep timer between each request so that we do not overload clerk servers.
+The response might take a while, and it is recommended that you store the information in a local table for quick access.

 Query from the Foreign Table:
 `select * from clerk_users`